Health Inspection Process

 Types of inspections

-Inspections fall into one of three categories:
+Inspections fall into one of the following categories:

 Critical infractions are corrected immediately and follow-up inspections are done as needed.
 No facility is given advanced warning of an upcoming inspection.